Hiking in Hong Kong

 One great aspect of this trail: toilets.
 Every now and then I would pass a portaloo on the trail, but I was afraid of the conditions might be like inside.
 I couldn't imagine that they were cleaned all that often, and the filth had probably built up for months.
 Eventually the time came when I needed to use one, so with trepidation I opened the door.
 My assumptions couldn't have been more wrong.
 Although the toilets were of the squat variety (plus a urinal for men), they were immaculately clean and, incredibly, did not smell at all.
 There was toilet paper, they flushed, and running water was available for hand washing.
 All I can say is, thank you Hong Kong.

 The rest of the trail was just as beautiful as the first section, surrounded by greenery and listening to the sounds of flowing water.
 The stairs didn't ease up at any point.
 There weren't many lookouts, no amazing views or natural wonders to photograph, but this didn't worry me in the slightest.
-Just being in the outdoors made me happy.
+I was happy just being outdoors.

 I passed a tiny Chinese temple on the trail with incense burning out the front, indicating that someone had passed by here recently.
 I saw no one around, so I briefly stuck my head inside.
-I had no idea what any of it represented.
+As I have pretty much zero understanding of Chinese culture or religion, I had no idea what any of it represented.
 Again, I didn't stay long.

-I was relieved to discover that the entire trail was well marked, with only a couple of ambiguous intersections.
-These signposts along with the distance markers meant I rarely had to pull my phone out to check my location - a completely different experience from my last adventure trying to find the Stone Dragon Waterfall.
+It was a relief to discover that the entire trail was well marked, with only a couple of ambiguous intersections.
+These signposts along with the distance markers meant I rarely had to pull my phone out to check my location - a completely different experience from my first adventure trying to find the Stone Dragon Waterfall.

 Finally, I made it to the end at the Tai Tong barbecue site, 14 km and 3.5 hours after I started (the extra 1.5 km coming from the start of the trek from Castle Peak Road).
-Again, there was no one around, so I took in the views over Shap Pat Heung by myself.
+Again, I was completely along, so I took in the views over Shap Pat Heung by myself.
 The photograph on a signboard of what I was supposed to see didn't quite match up to reality.
 On a clear day you can apparently see as far as Shenzhen, but the haze today was not going to allow that.
 The picnic site offered all the amenities of Tin Fu Tsai but with one additional feature: a fully stocked Western toilet block.
-Having a decent place to pee really does make a difference in my day.
+Having a decent place to pee really does brighten your day.